cap-tee/morello-baremetal-examples/README.md

 ### developmentStudio

 This directory contains a set of projects that can be loaded into the development Studio.
-Documentation can be found in the in the CAP-TEE Morello Getting Started Guide.
+Documentation can be found in the in the CAP-TEE Morello Getting Started Guide https://github.com/cap-tee/cheri-docs/blob/main/morello-getting-started.md.

 1. HelloWorld - Outputs "Hello World" to the console at EL3.
 2. MMUEL3 - Changes the MMU set up at EL3 for Morello.